 How to Make Money Using a Drone

 Well, first and foremost, you’re going to actually need to buy a drone.
+There are available platforms that offer drone stocks for your drone business.
 And, at first glance, drones are pretty expensive.

 A decent-quality drone could require an investment of around £500 and upwards.